 - Guests - guests are not permitted in residence.

 - Social gatherings* - parties and social gatherings are not permitted in residence.
 Students are expected to abide by the posted lounge capacity.

 - Washroom assignments - all students must use the specific washroom assigned to them.

-*During lockdown, lounge access will be restricted and students are not permitted to have others in their personal residence room/units, even those from the same building.
+*Lounge access will be restricted during lockdown and students are not permitted to have others in their personal residence room/units, even those from the same building.
 Student Housing will continue to monitor and update policies in accordance with Public Health and Government guidelines in order to support the health, safety, and security of all students and staff living/working in our buildings.